jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 listed in the primary repository of "Baha'i Law," a tome called the Kitab-i-Aqdas (literally: "The Most Holy Book").
-The bulk of the remaining interdictions are either obvious (e.g. killing, calumny) or either narrow in nature or less germane to the sort of "educated Westerns" that are likely to be reading this; e.g things such as:
+The bulk of the remaining interdictions are either obvious (e.g. killing, calumny) or less germane to the sort of "educated
+Westerns" that are likely to be reading this; e.g things such as:
 * ascetism
 * mendicancy (i.e. begging as a profession)
 * kissing of hands to show obesiance
 * shaving one's head (particularly as a form of penitence)
 * pluralty of wives
-* bathe or shower once a week (!) (whether you need it or not, I guess) and so forth.

 This is the sort of thing that blows out the main text of the Kitab-i-Aqdas to 190 paragraphs of text.
-A highly recommended read, but not necessary to entirely recap here.
+In spite of the central nature of the Kitab-i-Aqdas in the Baha'i Faith, it does not convey the flavor of the movement adequately.

-All five of these interdictions deserve their own consideration.
+In any event, all five of these interdictions deserve their own consideration.
 But to write at length would loes the focus, which is to develop one's virtues.
 While I have my own personal reasons for believing these are all useful for one's development, it would be self-indulgent to spend time attempting to prove these to others, scientifically or not, unless I can present it in a way that helps one reach their goals, without interpreting it in "innovative" ways.